UziTech/atom-jasmine2-test-runner/README.md

 - The `toHaveFocus` matcher checks if the element currently has focus
 - The `toShow` matcher tests if the element is visible in the dom

+This will also include the Atom custom version of [jasmine-jquery](https://github.com/atom/atom/blob/master/vendor/jasmine-jquery.js)

 ##### Jasmine Focused
 ```
   jasmineFocused: true